bozsahin/cogs501/README.md

 - Mobile phones and similar devices must be in silent mode and in bags during exams.
+- Mobile phones are not good devices for taking notes.
+Pen are better.
+Writing is doing.
 - METU ethical rules apply (check the official syllabus [here](https://odtusyllabus.metu.edu.tr/)).